CeFi Lending

 Morpho

-What it is: A DeFi lending optimizer that initially sat on top of Aave and Compound, matching lenders and borrowers directly for better rates.
-Morpho has since launched its own lending protocol (Morpho Blue) with customizable markets.
+A fascinating DeFi lending optimizer that initially improved rates on Aave and Compound by matching lenders and borrowers directly.
+Morpho has since launched its own protocol (Morpho Blue).

-• Modular design: Morpho Blue allows curated lending markets with customizable risk parameters
+• Modular design: Customizable lending markets with different risk parameters

-• Growing adoption: Morpho has attracted significant TVL and institutional interest
+• Institutional adoption: Growing TVL and professional interest

 • More complex than vanilla Aave or Compound

-• Requires deeper understanding of risk parameters in curated markets
+• Requires deeper understanding of customizable risk parameters

-What it is: A DeFi lending protocol closely connected to the MakerDAO ecosystem (now rebranding as Sky).
-Spark focuses on DAI and USDS lending and borrowing.
+Connected to the MakerDAO ecosystem (now rebranding as Sky), Spark focuses on DAI and USDS lending.

-• MakerDAO backing: Connected to one of the most established protocols in DeFi
+• MakerDAO connection: Backed by one of DeFi's most established protocols

-• Competitive stablecoin rates: Often offers attractive rates for DAI and USDS
+• Stablecoin focus: Often competitive rates for DAI and USDS

-• Integrated with DAI Savings Rate: Depositors can access the DAI Savings Rate (DSR) through Spark
+• DSR integration: Access to the DAI Savings Rate through Spark

 Building a Post-Celsius, Post-BlockFi Strategy